ThunderFun/mpv-mitm-proxy/README.md

 - **MITM Proxy**: Re-signs HTTPS traffic on the fly using an ephemeral internal CA.
 - **Stream Optimization**: Transparently modifies specific request headers to ensure consistent stream delivery and compatibility with various network environments.
 - **Optional Upstream Support**: Can connect to an upstream SOCKS5 proxy if needed.
+- **Proxy Rotation**: Automatically rotates through a list of proxies when a "bot challenge" is detected.
+- **Cooldown System**: Automatically puts blocked proxies on a 16-hour cooldown (configurable).
 - **mpv Integration**: Includes a Lua script for seamless integration with the mpv media player.
 - **Performance**: Built with Rust and Tokio for high performance and low resource usage.